-The MATILDA curriculum includes courses in core subjects in Women’s and Gender History (theory, methodology, and practice) and specialist options covering medieval to modern historical epochs, such as: History of Nationalism and Post-/Colonialism and History of Post-/Socialism; History of Masculinities; History of Gender in the Sciences; History of Gender and Work; History of Gender and Education; Comparative History of Women’s Movements, Women’s Oral History and Gender and Religion.
+The MATILDA curriculum includes courses in core subjects in Women’s and Gender History (theory, methodology, and practice) and specialist options covering medieval to modern historical epochs, such as: History of Nationalism and Post-/Colonialism and History of Post-/Socialism; History of Masculinities; History of Gender in the Sciences; History of Gender and Work; History of Gender and Education; Comparative History of Women’s Movements; Critical Romani Studies; Gender and Migration; Islamic Feminism in Historical Perspective; Women’s Oral History; and Gender and Religion.

 MATILDA supports integrative perspectives which go beyond local, regional, and national histories in order to situate these histories, as well as European history as a whole, in broader contexts.
 With its focus on comparative, entangled and transnational history, MATILDA aims to:

 - explore the history of gender differences and similarities in European cultures and societies;

 - investigate the role of gender in shaping European history;

 Transparency and comparability are assured through the European Credit Transfer System and Diploma Supplement/Transcript.

 For further information please visit the main MATILDA website.